 For the next step, we’ll compare the cost of attendance across the five schools.
 Edmit factors in tuition and fees, books and supplies, and living expenses when determining a college’s cost.

-The resulting graphs show mid-career and annual earnings for an English major at each school.
+The resulting graphs show mid-career and annual earnings for a Computer Science major at each school.
 You can test a variety of majors to see different career trajectories and earnings potential by field of study, or can see general results if you’re undecided.

-Based on our inputs, the Edmit tool indicates Rutgers University has the strongest outcomes of the five schools in this comparison, both for highest earnings right after graduation and over the course of a career.
+Based on our inputs, the Edmit tool indicates Rutgers University has the strongest outcomes of the five schools in this comparison for highest earnings right after graduation, while Gettysburg College has the strongest earning potential for this sample student over the course of a career.

-If you still have questions after you’ve run your report--or have anxiety about submitting a financial aid award appeal letter--don’t worry!
-Our college experts are ready to help.
+If you still have questions after you’ve run your report—or have anxiety about submitting a financial aid award appeal letter—don’t worry!
+Our experts are ready to help.
 Upgrade to Edmit Plus ($99/year subscription) to get a personal consultation with the Edmit team, support with three financial aid appeals, and unlimited advanced reports (including any new upgrades).
 You can also subscribe to our newsletter for the latest tips and advice on paying for college.

 Choosing a college can be stressful, but the more informed you are, the more confident you’ll be.
 We hope Edmit can help you find your best fit college!